 If you’re primarily run out of a brick-and-mortar store, it’s time to find the digital version of whatever work you were doing.
 Can you deliver your product or service electronically?
 Restaurants have been hit especially hard by the pandemic, and many have transitioned to online delivery and curbside to-go orders.
 Panera Bread has taken things a step further, by making it possible for customers to order groceries online along with their usual sandwiches and salads.

 If you own a boutique, now is a great time to launch an eCommerce store with a 90-day Shopify trial.
 If you’re a fitness instructor, you can hold your regular workout classes virtually with Zoom.
 If you are an interior design company, pivot to virtual consultations, you can also create content with links to buy products.
 Real Estate agents have embraced a virtual presence, from doing 3D tours, facebook live and virtual walkthroughs, to even featuring homes on TikTok.
 My local liquor store is offering home delivery, and doing cocktail making courses and wine tasting sessions via Zoom.
-With everyone stuck at home, the demand for online content is higher than ever.

 Ask yourself: what you can provide online?